 The HCE Fund is open to all regional councils and unitary (territorial) authorities.

 Part 3A Forest Act 1949

-Part 3A of the Forests Act applies to indigenous (native) forests on private land, and covers the harvesting, milling, and exporting of indigenous timber from existing or regenerating indigenous forest.
+Part 3A of the Forests Act applies to indigenous (native) forests on private land.
+It covers the harvesting, milling, and exporting of indigenous timber from existing or regenerating indigenous forest.

-We manage forestry in the Emissions Trading Scheme (ETS), along with the Ministry for the Environment and the Environmental Protection Authority under the Climate Change Response Act 2002.
+We manage forestry in the ETS, along with the Ministry for the Environment and the Environmental Protection Authority under the Climate Change Response Act 2002.

 The National Environmental Standards for Plantation Forestry (NES-PF) are regulations made under the Resource Management Act (RMA).
-The regulations provide a set of nationally-consistent rules for plantation forestry that cover 8 forestry activities, from land preparation right through to harvesting.
+The regulations provide a set of nationally consistent rules for plantation forestry that cover 8 forestry activities, from land preparation through to harvesting.

 We developed the NES-PF in partnership with the Ministry for the Environment and will continue to review it with the Ministry for the Environment and the Department of Conservation, to ensure we have regulations that provide the best environmental outcomes.

 The Permanent Forest Sink Initiative (PFSI) was one of the government's sustainable forestry programmes.
 It enabled landowners to receive carbon units through the creation of permanent forests.

 In December 2018, the Government announced it would discontinue the PFSI, and introduce a new permanent post-1989 forest activity into the New Zealand Emissions Trading Scheme (ETS) to replace it.